How is depression treated?

 Electroconvulsive therapy

-Cuijpers P, Berking M, Andersson G, Quigley L, Kleiboer A, Dobson KS.
-A meta-analysis of cognitive-behavioural therapy for adult depression, alone and in comparison with other treatments.
+Cuijpers P, Berking M, Andersson G et al. A meta-analysis of cognitive-behavioural therapy for adult depression, alone and in comparison with other treatments.
 Can J Psychiatry 2013; 58(7): 376-385.

-Gartlehner G, Gaynes BN, Amick HR, Asher G, Morgan LC, Coker-Schwimmer E et al. Nonpharmacological Versus Pharmacological Treatments for Adult Patients With Major Depressive Disorder.
-December 2015.
-(Comparative Effectiveness Reviews; Volume 161).
+Gartlehner G, Gaynes BN, Amick HR et al. Nonpharmacological Versus Pharmacological Treatments for Adult Patients With Major Depressive Disorder.
+2015.

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Selective serotonin and norepinephrine re-uptake inhibitors (SNRI) in the treatment of depression: Final report; Commission A05-20A.
-June 17, 2009.
-(IQWiG reports; Volume 55).
+2009.

 Jorm AF, Morgan AJ, Hetrick SE.
 Relaxation for depression.
 Cochrane Database Syst Rev 2008; (4): CD007142.

-Linde K, Kriston L, Rücker G, Jamil S, Schumann I, Meissner K et al. Efficacy and acceptability of pharmacological treatments for depressive disorders in primary care: systematic review and network meta-analysis.
-Ann Fam Med 2015; 13(1): 69-79.
+Linde K, Sigterman K, Kriston L et al. Effectiveness of psychological treatments for depressive disorders in primary care: systematic review and meta-analysis.
+Ann Fam Med 2015; 13(1): 56-68.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.